ATI

 The wattage of the motor is important – it’s the amount of power it can produce at any given moment.
 You’ll usually see motors between 350W and 750W.
 (But there are 1000W motors out there) 750W is the largest motor allowed in Michigan.
 I have a 500W motor and it’s fine for most hills.
 Note that even a 500W motor can usually temporarily produce a much higher peak power, such as 750W.

 (Warning: Be sure to never over-tax a motor for very long.
 Follow what's called for in Going up a hill below.
 Because putting too much strain on the motor can damage the motor's internal gear and/or electronics.
 One good example of over-taxing the motor would if one started at the bottom of a steep hit from a standing start, then using the highest pedal assist level or full throttle.
-Stop engaging the motors before you come to a full stop.)
+Stop engaging the motor before you come to a full stop.)

 A higher-powered motor will make all the difference when going up hills.
 It will use a lot of battery "juice" available, but, you'll be more likely to make it up a given hill (especially with a decent amount of pedaling effort on your part).